Healing House History

 Our Impact

 Since its founding, Healing House, Inc. has markedly expanded its scale and reach.
 Under Ms. Reed’s leadership, Healing House has purchased and refurbished numerous vacant homes – several of which were former drug houses – into safe, sober homes for both men and women.
-Healing House has also purchased two apartment buildings where families are restored and parents reunited with their children.
+Healing House has also purchased four apartment buildings where families are restored and parents reunited with their children. (see facilities) A broad scope of programs is currently offered to help men and women with substance use disorder to live fulfilling, sober lives. (see programs)

-Each year, Healing House provides help and healing to nearly 300 men and women.
-More than 8,000 individuals in recovery have been served by Healing House. recoveryhousing is currently available for up to 180 adults and 25 children in the same Kansas City neighborhood.
+More than 14,000 individuals in recovery have been served by Healing House.
+Today, Healing House provides help and healing to nearly 1,000 men and women every year.
+Recovery housing is currently available for up to 220 adults and 25 children in the same Kansas City neighborhood.
 This area – once riddled with drug dealing, prostitution, and gang violence – is rapidly being transformed into a safe and protective neighborhood through the collaboration of Healing House, numerous volunteers, and like-minded residents.

 Watch BOBBI JO: Under the Influence, the new documentary about Healing House founder and CEO, Bobbi Jo Reed. (streaming free on Tubi.tv)